 “Rickett’s Battery”

 The battery was commanded at the Battle of Gettysburg by Captain Robert B. Ricketts.
 It brought 144 men to the field serving six Ordnance Rifles, and suffered 6 killed, 14 wounded and 3 missing.
-The battery was assigned to the Third Volunteer Brigade of the Artillery Reserve.
+The battery was assigned to the 3rd Volunteer Brigade of the Artillery Reserve.

 From the front of the monument: